Undergraduate Pre-Physical Therapy

 Admission to the PT program at UIndy is competitive, with 8 to 10 applicants for each space in the program.
 Successful applicants possess strong academic records, diverse work and volunteer experiences and outstanding recommendations.
 Undergraduates who attend UIndy receive additional consideration in the admission process.

-If you are currently deciding which college to attend as an undergraduate, contact UIndy's Admissions office for more information and to schedule a campus visit, which can include a tour of Martin Hall and a chance to meet admissions staff within the College of Health Sciences.
+If you are currently deciding which college to attend as an undergraduate, contact UIndy's Admissions office for more information and to schedule a campus visit, which can include a tour of the Health Pavilion and a chance to meet admissions staff within the College of Health Sciences.

 If you have completed three or more years of undergraduate education, review our DPT admission requirements to determine whether you are ready to apply for the program, or whether you need to complete additional prerequisite courses.
 Contact us with specific questions or to arrange a campus visit.